Mohamad82Bz/sayanchat-docs/docs/Configurations/Announcements.md

 !!! note
     All formats in this documentation use Adventure MiniMessage.
 For a guide on how to use the format, please refer to [MiniMessage Documentation](https://docs.advntr.dev/minimessage/index.html).

-## Command Usage
+## Command

-To use the announcement command, you need to provide a message that must be quoted with double quotations.
-The command also supports several flags to modify its behavior:
+### Flags

+There are a few flags that can be used with the `/announcement` command:

 - **global** or **g**: This flag indicates that the announcement should be broadcast globally to all players.
 - **preview** or **p**: This flag allows you to preview the announcement.
 The preview will only be visible to the player who issued the command.
 - **raw** or **r**: This flag indicates that the message should be sent without any formatting.

-### Example
+### Examples

+!!! warning
+    The message argument must be quoted with double quotations.

 Here is an example of how to use the announcement command: